mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 ```

 For each successful `wal-push` upload there should be two log entries in the
-postgres logs, one for starting the upload and one for successfull completion.
+postgres logs, one for starting the upload and one for successful completion.
 They will look similar to this:

 ```